 If you’ve been bitten by a tick, you may start to experience Lyme disease symptoms anywhere from 2-30 days after the initial bite.
 Lyme disease is a clinical diagnosis, meaning that your treating physician will take into account your past medical history and your current symptoms.
 Additional laboratory tests can be run to determine a Lyme diagnosis, though many tests currently being administered by general practitioners are not very reliable.
 Many experts believe that less than 25% of patients with early Lyme disease and less than 10% with chronic Lyme are being properly diagnosed.

-Also keep in mind that you may or may not even be aware that you were bitten.
-Ticks inject an anesthetic to numb the bite area so you rarely feel the bite and in some cases they can bite, feed on your blood and drop off without you ever knowing they were there!
+Also, keep in mind that you may or may not even be aware that you were bitten.
+Ticks inject an anesthetic to numb the bite area, so you rarely feel the bite.
+In some cases, they can bite, feed on your blood and drop off without you ever knowing they were there!

-If you have ANY of these Lyme disease symptoms or live in an area with a high prevalence of Lyme disease (make sure you read to the end!) then go get tested and request a Polymerase Chain Reaction test, which is currently the most accurate determination of Borrelia infection.
+If you have any of these Lyme disease symptoms or live in an area with a high prevalence of Lyme disease, then get tested and request a polymerase chain reaction (PCR) test, which is currently the most accurate determination of Borrelia infection.

 • Bullseye rash (rash occurs in

 the base of the skull and neck

 • Muscle and joint pain

 • Stiff neck

 Chronic Lyme Disease Symptoms:

 • Extreme fatigue